Find Affordable College Courses

 Lawrence, KS

 A rank of #5 on this year’s list means University of Kansas is a great place for journalism students working on their bachelor’s degree.
-Located in the small city of Lawrence, KU is a public college with a very large student population.
+Located in the small city of Lawrence, KU is a public school with a very large student population.

 Women make up 79% of the journalism majors at the school.